lunarmodules/ldoc/docs/doc.md

     ....
     end

-Obviously there may be multiple 'param' tags, which should document each formal parameter of the function.
+There may be multiple 'param' tags, which should document each formal parameter of the function.
 For Lua, there can also be multiple 'return' tags

     --- solvers for common equations.
     module("solvers", package.seeall)